 - A valid payment method has to be provided within the Google account

-- Google gets even more insights into the customers private life and his/her reading habits
+- Google gets even more insights into the customers private life and their reading habits

 What are the advantages for publishers?

-As Google says it helps publishers in creating a simple and frictionless way to welcome new subscribers with an easy sign-up, frictionless payment, and improved discovery for subscribers, we added our take on the benefits and drawbacks in the following lines.
+As stated by Google, it helps publishers in creating a simple and frictionless way to welcome new subscribers with an easy sign-up, frictionless payment, and improved discovery for subscribers, we added our take on the benefits and drawbacks in the following lines.

 Starting with potential benefits:

-- Publishers do not lose potential customers who prefer this way of subscribing
+- Publishers do not lose potential customers who find filling the sign-up details cumbersome

 - The Subscribe with Google option might increase the trust level as Google itself suggests

 - The SwG option might lead to higher conversion rates